JoeBouchard/ruby-apps/README.md

 - `User`: Users who have logged in.
 Stores the User's email address.
 - `Entry`: Notes created in the Todo Manager.
 Stores each note's message, due date, and priority.

-Future Plans:
+#### Future Plans:
-1. Associate `Users` and `Entries` to track which User created the Entry.
-2. Configure Active Record to use Postgres database when running in Docker Compose.
+1. Configure Active Record to use Postgres database when running in Docker Compose.

 ### Controllers
 The controllers handle HTTP requests of various types